-- The election and terms of board officers and their duties, established committees and their appointment procedures, number of designated signatories and their appointment, trustee/director responsibilities. - Regular meetings open to the public, method for calling special meetings, what constitutes a quorum, procedures for conducting the meeting. - Designation of responsibilities, limitations of authority. - Provision for making amendments and any other area the board feels should be included.
+- The election and terms of board officers and their duties, established committees and their appointment procedures, number of designated signatories and their appointment, trustee/director responsibilities; - Regular meetings open to the public, method for calling special meetings, what constitutes a quorum, procedures for conducting the meeting; - Designation of responsibilities, limitations of authority; - Provision for making amendments and any other area the board feels should be included.

-These bylaws should be available for public review and must be filed with the New Hampshire State Library.
-Bylaws should be reviewed on a regular basis to keep current with changing needs and environment.
-Bylaws cannot over-ride or contradict existing laws.
+These bylaws should be available to the public and should be reviewed on a regular basis to keep current with changing needs and environment.
+Bylaws cannot override or contradict existing laws.
 NHLTA recommends that bylaws be reviewed by an attorney to ensure compliance with existing laws.
+Samples of library bylaws can be found on the NHLTA website under Resources.